The adipose tissue-specific proteome

 An example of an enzyme with elevated expression in adipose tissue is LIPE, a hormone-sensitive lipase that in adipose tissue primarily hydrolyzes stored triglycerides to free fatty acids.

 The majority of biological solutes are charged organic or inorganic molecules and hydrophobic cellular membranes establish concentration gradients through the use of transporters.
 Transporters carry solutes across cell membranes and the energy required for these active transport processes is obtained from the cell ATP turnover.

 One of the largest families of membrane proteins in the human genome are the solute carrier (SLC) family.
-Members of the SLC super family are present in large number of the cells and allow the transport of nutrients, amino acids, lipid structures, nucleosides, nucleotides, as well as diverse metabolites, both on the cell surface and on intracellular organelles.
+Members of the SLC superfamily are present in a large number of the cells and allow the transport of nutrients, amino acids, lipid structures, nucleosides, nucleotides, as well as diverse metabolites, both on the cell surface and on intracellular organelles.

 An example of a transporter with elevated expression in adipose tissue is HAS1.